ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/observability/observe-metrics.md

 of `/metrics` in default port 9797 when starting the Ballerina service.

 ### Configure advanced metrics
-You can set up prometheus for your Ballerina project using the following config values in your `Config.toml` file.
+You can set up prometheus for your Ballerina project using configuration similar to the following in your `Config.toml` file.

 ```toml
 [ballerina.observe]